Shezan International

 Shezan International Limited (شیزان) is a Pakistani beverage manufacturer based in Lahore.
-It is one of the biggest food and beverage manufacturers in Pakistan.
-Two of their most famous brands are All Pure and Twist.
+Its brands include All Pure and Twist.
 This company is a part of Shahnawaz Group and is traded on the Pakistan Stock Exchange.

 Since its inception in 1964, Shezan has produced various products including soft drinks, juices, ketchups, and jams.
-The company is also the single largest grower of mangoes in Pakistan, and employs roughly 1,000 persons.
+The company is also the single largest grower of mangoes in Pakistan, and employs roughly 1,000 people.
 The company is best known for its trademark product, 'Shezan Mango', a mango juice drink popular in Pakistan.

 History

-Shezan International was incorporated on May 13, 1964; conceived as a joint venture by the Shahnawaz Group, Pakistan and Alliance Industrial Development Corporation, United States in 1964.
+Shezan International was incorporated on May 13, 1964 by Chaudhry Shah Nawaz.
+It was a joint venture between Shahnawaz Group and Amcor.
+The United States Agency for International Development (USAID) provided a loan of 2.5 million US dollars to support the purchase of necessary equipment.

-Shezan remains amongst Pakistan's largest food processing units, having developed and installed the capacity to meet the country's domestic as well as export needs.

-In 1971, Shahnawaz Group purchased all the shares of Alliance Industrial Development Corporation with the permission of the Government of Pakistan.
+In 1965, Shezan began test marketing orange juice and established its fruit processing and bottling plant, along with its headquarters, in Lahore.
+The hot climate in the region initially caused issues with the shelf life of the juice.
+However, by the end of 1966, these problems were addressed, ensuring the stability of the bottled juice.
+In 1967, Shezan expanded its product line to include mango, grape, apple, and berry juices.

+In 1968, Amcor exited Pakistan and sold its equity Shahnawaz Group.
+A year later, Shezan introduced Lemon Barley juice.

 In 1980–81, a separate unit was installed in Karachi, which now caters for Karachi, Sindh and also meets the export demand.
 A bottle filling plant was set up in 1983 in Lahore, Punjab.
 An independent Tetra Brik plant was commissioned in 1987.

+In 1989, Shezan was listed on the Karachi Stock Exchange, following an initial public offering at a strike price of Rs.
+38.

 In 1990, it was decided to install a juice factory at Hattar, Khyber Pakhtunkhwa, Pakistan.

-Shezan International's head office is located in Lahore, Pakistan.
-In England, Nuovo Foods Limited is the authorized distributor for all Shezan products.
-They conduct all the import and distribution of juices, jams, pickles, chutneys, sauces, syrups and squashes.

-In Canada, Target Foods is authorized distributor.
-In Bangladesh, Sajeeb foods is authorized distributor for all Shezan products.

 Controversy

-Shezan has been the frequent target of controversy due to the Ahmadi affiliation of its owners.
+Shezan has been the frequent target of controversy due to the Ahmadiyya affiliation of its owners.
 Several campaigns led by religious conservatives have in the past targeted Shezan, calling for its boycott, and subsequent ban.